Struggling, Malaysian Airline may need government bailout

 “We don’t need to put MAS on a watch-list.
 Most banks have lent money to the airline because of the government support, and now it will be stronger than before,” said one banker.
 “If you look at the areas of criticism during this incident, they’re mainly on the investigative side, on passport checking.
 This is about Malaysia Inc, not MAS.”

-The airline’s main bankers, according to its latest annual report, are RHB, CIMB, Maybank and Citibank.
+The airline’s main bankers, according to its latest annual report, are RHB (RHBC.KL), CIMB (CIMB.KL), Maybank (MBBM.KL) and Citibank (C.N).

 As of end-December, MAS had total debt of 11.7 billion ringgit.
 Its next major debt repayments are due in mid-2022, when $455.2 million worth of bonds mature, according to Thomson Reuters data.